mlflow/mlflow-export-import/tests/databricks/README.md

 * Databricks tests check if the Databricks export-import notebooks execute properly.
 * They launch a Databricks job that invokes a Databricks notebook.
-* Currently these tests are minimal smoke tests that simply check to see if the notebooks can succesfully execute.
+* Currently these tests are a subset of the OSS tests.
+More complete test logic should be forthcoming.
-More complete test logic like the OSS tests will be added at a later date.
+* Unlike the OSS tests which two source and destination tracking servers, the Databricks tests use one tracking cluster (workspace).
+Imported object have `_imported` added to the end of their name.

 ## Setup